 The district courts are the basic entry-level trial courts for the state, and they have the jurisdiction (authority) to handle all civil and criminal cases, including divorces.
 You'll need to file your divorce papers in the parish where you live or the parish where your spouse lives.

-Louisiana divorce forms vary from courthouse to courthouse, but in general, the online forms used by the Orleans Parish are a good example of what you can expect to find.
-You may also be able to use LawHelp Interactive to createdivorce forms online.
+Louisiana divorce forms vary from parish to parish, but in general, the online forms used by the Orleans Parish are a good example of what you can expect to find.
+You may also be able to use Louisiana Law Help's site or information from the Louisiana Courts Self-Help Center to access and complete Louisiana divorce forms online.